concourse/tracker-resource/README.md

 * `repos`: *Required.* Paths to the git repositories which will contain the delivering commits.

 * `comment`: *Optional.* A file containing a comment to leave on any delivered stories.
-If not specified, this comment defaults to "Delivered by Concourse."